Hemakuta Hill Temple Complex

 At a distance of 600 m from Hampi Bus Stand, The Hemakuta group of temples is a cluster of ancient temples situated on the Hemakuta hill in Hampi adjacent to Virupaksha Temple.

 Hemakuta, literally meaning golden hillock is one of the most charming hillocks in Hampi.
-It is dotted by over fifty structures of different types including temples, mandapas, galleries and gateways of various sizes.
-Hemakuta Hill offers excellent view of Hampi Bazaar and Virupaksha temple.
+It is dotted by over fifty structures of different types including temples, mandapas, galleries, and gateways of various sizes.
+Hemakuta Hill offers an excellent view of Hampi Bazaar and Virupaksha temple.

 According to legend, Lord Shiva did penance on the Hemakuta Hill before he married Parvati.
 This was also the place where Lord Shiva burnt Manmadha, the God of lust.
 Sri Gayathri Peetha Maha Samsthana is also located on this hill.

-The architecture of the temples on the Hemakuta Hill is quite different from the typical Vijayanagara style of architecture.
-The Hemakuta temples are compact triple chambered structures with pyramid like roofs made from granite.
-Some of the temples located on the northern side of the hill are built in the Trikutachala style of architecture where three shrines are placed in perpendicular position to each other face a common central hall.
+The architecture of the temples on Hemakuta Hill is quite different from the typical Vijayanagara style of architecture.
+The Hemakuta temples are compact triple chambered structures with pyramid-like roofs made from granite.
+Some of the temples located on the northern side of the hill are built in the Trikutachala style of architecture where three shrines are placed in a perpendicular position to each other face a common central hall.

 Timings: 6 AM to 6 PM